 At TROT we provide an experiential counseling approach involving activities with horses known as Equine Facilitated Psychotherapy.
 By taking the therapeutic experience out of the traditional office environment the client’s attention is focused on interacting with one of nature’s most majestic creatures.
 Facilitated by a Licensed Mental Health Professional who is also a Therapeutic Riding Instructor, Equine-assisted therapy allows clients to gain insights into their behavior and motivations.
 This innovative form of therapy teaches people about themselves, allows recognition of dysfunctional patterns of behavior, and provides powerful tools for building self-awareness, self-esteem, appropriate boundaries as well as a sense of personal responsibility.

 Equine Facilitated Psychotherapy is a powerful and effective therapeutic approach.
 It is especially useful for people who don’t respond to talk therapies.
-It has been clinically proven effective in addresses a variety of mental health and human development needs including behavioral issues, attention deficit disorder, PTSD, substance abuse, eating disorders, depression, anxiety, and relationship problems.
+It has been clinically proven effective in addressing a variety of mental health and human development needs including behavioral issues, attention deficit disorder, PTSD, substance abuse, eating disorders, depression, anxiety, and relationship problems.

 Equine Facilitated Psychotherapy (EFP) Fee: $100 per session